AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 The suggested protocol allows any third party to verify the integrity of a token issued by a trusted Group Server.
 When a token is issued, the token's data is serialized and hashed.
 This hash will then be transformed into a signature using the private key of the trusted Group Server.
 Finally, this signature can be verified by anyone, as the Group Server's public key is publicly known information and can be used to decrypt the signature into a verifiable hash.

 If Bob modifies his token after receipt, the computed hash of that token's data (done by the file server) will not match the hash signed by the group server.
 If Bob forges a new token, there will be no signed hash associated with that token.
-If no signed hash is provided by to the file server along with the token, the file server will reject the request, as it's integrity can not be verified.
+If no signed hash is provided by to the file server along with the token, the file server will reject the request, as its integrity cannot be verified.

 ### T3 - Unauthorized file servers

 #### Description

 The file server implementation must ensure that if a user attempts to contact some server, s, then they actually connect to s and not some other server.
 If there is no way to check that the file server you want to connect to is actually that server, then a malicious agent could try to pretend to be the server that you want to connect to.
-If a malicious file server is able to pretend to be a different file server it can receive the intended files from the user and glean information from it.
+If a malicious file server is able to pretend to be a different file server, it can receive the intended files from the user and glean information from it.
 The malicious server could also provide files on a download that could harm or be used to infiltrate the user's system.
 The following is an example of how a malicious user M could exploit a system without a protection for this threat.

 * **B** -> **A**  **S** ``<connects to file server requests file, A intercepts>``
 * **A** -> **B** ``<provides fraudulent files>``